-We received this tire and have been out on a couple of rides already.
+We received this tire and have been out on a several of rides already.
 The test setup was a 27.5 tire in 2.35 width with CAP Ply sidewall protection and UST Tubeless compatibility.
 It weighed in at 815 grams and we mounted it on a Norco Sight with 140mm of front and rear travel.

 We put it in the front and matched it up with a Honey Badger tire in the rear.
 These tires seem to pair up well, as the Nevegal-X has beefy side knobs while the Honey Badger has lower slightly less aggressive tread.
 The test area was the redwood forest of El Corte de Madera in Woodside, CA. This area is know for its fast, flowing singletrack with some rocky and rooty sections.
 There are also some fast fire roads with water drainage jumps and sweeping corners.

 Off the bat, the Nevegal-X rolled nicely as we sprinted up an old paved climb.
 This was achilles heel of the old Nevegal as you could hear the tire roar as you put the power down on a paved climb.
 Then we jumped into the tricky singletrack of Sierra Morena and opened the throttle on the pedally but tricky singletrack.
 The tire showed it’s prowess as the tire transitioned to the side knobs very seamlessly while leaning.
 And the grip held nicely.
 Kenda uses a dual compound with 60 durometer in the center knobs and soft 50 durometer on the side.

 All day, the side knobs never failed us.
 We kept pushing the tire but it never scrubbed or gave out.
 It has more traction than we were willing to trust it with, so we’ll go out again and explore the limits.
 The rear Honey Badger danced a little bit under very heavy braking and cornering.
 This made the bike fun and easy to turn, as tight corners were handled with agility.